 If you are living in premises, part of which is a business and part of which is used for accommodation, only the proceeds that relate to the part of the premises that has been used for accommodation are not taken into account.

 You can do rehabilitative work (which includes self-employment) and earn up to €120 per week (after deduction of PRSI, any pension contributions and union dues) without your payment being affected.
-You notify the Department of Social Protection before you start work.
+You notify the Department of Employment Affairs and Social Protection before you start work.

 50% of your earnings between €120 and €350 will not be taken into account in the Disability Allowance means test.
 Any earnings over €350 are fully assessed in the means test.